belzecue/BimDav_godot-rollback-netcode/README.md

   don't manage to regain sync after this many ticks have been skipped, then `SyncManager` will emit "sync_error" and kill the match.
-- **Min Lag To Regain Sync**: If we've lost sync due to an input buffer underrun, then `SyncManager` won't start running again, until the minimum lag with all clients is above this value.
+- **Min Lag To Regain Sync**: If we've lost sync due to an input buffer underrun, then `SyncManager` won't start running again until the minimum lag with all clients is above this value.
 This is to prevent the game immediately losing sync right after it has regained it, meaning it will pause a slightly longer time, to avoid a series of smaller pauses.